rwieruch/blog_robinwieruch_content/blog/react-hooks-fetch-data/index.md

 <ReadMore label="How to fetch data in React" link="/react-fetching-data/" />

+The custom hook that we are implementing here will eventually replicate some of React Query's functionality but with a focus on mastering the basics of React Hooks.
+Once you've built it, you can easily swap in React Query if you wish.

 We'll be using the [Hacker News API](https://hn.algolia.com/api) to fetch popular tech stories.
 By the end of this tutorial, you'll have created a reusable custom hook for data fetching that can be applied throughout your application.

-Our custom hook will replicate some of React Query's functionality but with a focus on mastering the basics of React Hooks.
-Once you've built it, you can easily swap in React Query if you wish.

 # Data Fetching with React Hooks